How Much Does Business Health Insurance Cost Per Employee?

 Hospital List

-Every Health Insurance policy has a hospital list outlining which facilities around the country your staff can use.
-Most insurers have several different hospital lists to choose from — which one you opt for will impact the cost of premiums.
+Every Business Health Insurance policy has a hospital list outlining which facilities around the country your staff can use.
+Most insurers have several hospital lists to choose from — which one you opt for will impact the cost of premiums.

-• Comprehensive hospital list: covers most if not all private hospitals in the UK.
+• Comprehensive hospital list: covers most, if not all, private hospitals in the UK.
 Including some of the most renowned in the country.
 Some insurers also include Central London hospitals as an additional tier, and is usually the most expensive list to choose.

 Nick Nelms